-Cold outside temperatures not only freeze lakes, streams and fingers, they affect propane tanks.
-Propane or liquefied petroleum gas commonly provides the fuel for a backyard barbecue grill or house furnace.
-Metal cylinders or tanks store this fuel source that originates from the refining of natural gas and crude oil.
-The storage container uses pressure to keep propane in a liquid form.
+Cold outside temperatures not only freeze lakes, streams, and fingers, but they affect propane tanks as well.
+Propane or liquefied petroleum gas commonly provides the fuel for a backyard barbecue grill or house furnace and comes in metal cylinders or tanks.
+The storage container uses pressure to keep propane in a liquid form, and proper propane tank storage is essential to safety.
 Propane appliances might not function correctly if the outside temperature surrounding a propane tank becomes too cold.

 Similarities Between Propane and Water

-As the pressure inside the propane tank drops, it eventually becomes too low to light a furnace or other appliance.
-At -44 degrees F or lower, propane stays as a liquid, there is little vapor and propane appliances won't function properly.
-Therefore, for appliances to work correctly, a propane tank must usually be kept in an area with a temperature greater than -44 degrees F.
+As the pressure inside the propane tank drops, it eventually becomes too low to light a furnace or other appliances.
+At -44 degrees F or lower, propane stays as a liquid, there is little vapor, and propane appliances won't function properly.
+For appliances to work correctly, a propane tank must usually be kept in an area with a temperature that's greater than -44 degrees F.

-In climates where the temperature may drop to well below 0, small, insulated frame shelters house propane tanks.
-Applying a heat tape specifically designed for propane tanks may keep the tank above -44 degrees.
-Sometimes propane tanks are buried to protect them from cold temperatures.
+In climates where the temperature may drop to well below 0 degrees F, keep your tank at least 30 percent full at all times to keep the pressure higher.
+You can use a small insulated frame shelter for your propane tanks.
+Applying a heat tape specifically designed for propane tanks may keep the tank above -44 degrees F. Sometimes propane tanks are buried to protect them from cold temperatures.

 Cold Weather and Propane Delivery